Macrometacorp/docs/docs/quickstart.md

 title: Quickstart
 ---

-## Address Book App Quickstart

-Let’s take **5 minutes** to create a stateful-serverless backend for a simple Address Book.
-It's going to run globally distributed with local read-write latencies around 50ms.
+Get started with Macrometa by creating a simple address book.
+It demonstrates how you can use our stateless-serverless backend to run a globally distributed database with local read-write latencies around 50ms.

-We are going to walk through four steps:

-- Create a collection and add some data to it.
-- Query that data.
-- Save the query (A saved query is called a Query Worker).
-- Execute the Query Worker!
+**Estimated time to completion:** 5 minutes

+## Step 1: Create a Macrometa account or log in.

+You must have a Macrometa account in order to complete this quickstart.
+If you already have a Macrometa account, then go to [https://www.macrometa.com/](https://www.macrometa.com/) and log in.

-First things first, if you don't already have a Macrometa account go create a [free](https://auth.paas.macrometa.io/signup) one and mosey on back.
+1. If you don't already have a Macrometa account, go [https://www.macrometa.com/](https://www.macrometa.com/) and then click **Get Started**.
+2. Enter your **Email Address** and **Password**, then click **Sign up**.

 ### Step 1: Create a Collection